tommasosansone91/chuck_norris_jokes_api_caller/README.md

 Focus on the basics and on solving the main problem, but you can also:

 - Add documentation
-- Add unit tests
 - Add extra options/attributes to endpoints to make them more powerful
+- Add a Dockerfile to make your assignment deployable.
+- Add a travis/gitlab/...
+CI/CD configuration steps.

 ## What are we evaluating?

 1. The described features and requirements.
 2. Any extras you've added to your final solution.
 3. Any other creative thing or feature you added by yourself.
-4. In general: simplicity, clarity of your solution, architecture, documentation, code style, interface design, and the code.
+4. In general: simplicity, clarity of your solution, architecture, documentation, code style, tests, interface design, and the code.

 ## Tips